 No good agency will expect you to have a full plan, strategy and sitemap for your new site without any input from them.

-Ideally what you want to create is a framework that you can flesh out with your digital agency and turn into a full plan for your project.
+Ideally what you want to create is a framework that you can flesh out with your digital agency and turn into a full plan for your website project.

 All the steps:

-If you've already got your website brief sorted, feel free to send it in to us, we'd love to take a look.
+If you've already got your website brief sorted, feel free to send it in to us, we'd love to take a look!

 Background